Last updated on November 20, 2025

 Features

-- Batch manages compute environments and job queues, allowing you to easily run thousands of jobs of any scale using EC2 and EC2 Spot.
+- Manages compute environments and job queues, allowing you to efficiently run thousands of jobs using Amazon EC2, EC2 Spot Instances, AWS Fargate, or Amazon EKS.

 - Batch carefully monitors the progress of your jobs.
-When capacity is no longer needed, it will be removed.
+When capacity is no longer needed, it is automatically removed to minimize costs.

 Components